Junior Achievement of Southern Alberta

 About Junior Achievement of Southern Alberta:

-Junior Achievement of Southern Alberta is a two-star charity.
-It has a results reporting grade of A-, but is not financially transparent and has fair demonstrated impact, which is below average.
-The charity's funding reserves cover program costs for 2.6 years.
+Junior Achievement of Southern Alberta is a one-star charity with an above-average results reporting score and Fair demonstrated impact, which is below average.
+It is financially transparent and has overhead costs outside Ci’s reasonable range.
+The charity’s funding reserves can cover program costs for three years and two months.

 Founded in 1960, Junior Achievement Southern Alberta (JASA) is a member of Junior Achievement Canada (JA Canada).
-JASA partners with businesses, educators, and policy makers across southern Alberta with the goal of preparing young people to succeed in a global economy.
-It operates in six offices across southern Alberta, reaching almost 31,000 students in grades three to twelve every year.
-In F2021, JASA ran 14 programs that reached 31,040 students in 1,355 classes.
+JASA partners with businesses, educators, and policymakers across southern Alberta to prepare young people to succeed in a global economy.
+It operates in six offices across southern Alberta.
+In F2022, JASA ran 16 programs that reached over 40,000 students in 1,512 classes.

 Junior Achievement Southern Alberta has six programs for students in grades seven to nine: RoboGarden: Learn to Code, Personal Finance, Dollars with Sense, Stronger Together: Diversity in Action, Economics for Success, and Investment Strategies.
 Personal Finance is a one-hour program that teaches students money management skills.
 Dollars with Sense is a four-hour program that teaches students how to manage personal debt.
 Diversity in Action helps students understand how inclusivity can solve real-world challenges.
 Economics for Success looks at the advantages of staying in school and the transition from high school to post-secondary.
 Investment Strategies is made up of four one-hour lessons and an online competition that teaches youth how to save and invest for the future.